emnify/product-docs/docs/how-tos/multi-inclusive-volumes.md

+---
+description: How to set up multi-inclusive volumes via the emnify Portal
+slug: /set-up-multi-inclusive-volumes
+---

 # Set up multi-inclusive volumes

 We introduced a multi-inclusive volumes feature, allowing you to manage different tariffs and data plans from a single account.